Purchasing Radioactive Materials

 The Canadian Nuclear Safety Commission (CNSC) requires that the University maintain a record of all radioactive materials received under the Consolidated Licence.
 This information is reported to the CNSC annually and must be available for inspection by the CNSC on demand.

-Please note that uses of radioactive material within institutions other than the University, such as teaching hospitals, are covered under separate CNSC licences.
-Therefore material for use within the University must be purchased under the University licence, and material for use within teaching hospitals must be purchased under the hospital licence.
-The material being transferred between the University and hospitals must adhere to the CNSC requirements for transfer and transport between licences.
-Permit holders must contact the Radiation Protection Services to make appropriate arrangements for such transfers.
+Please note that any use of radioactive materials at institutions or facilities external to the University of Toronto, such as teaching hospitals, is covered under separate CNSC licences.
+Therefore material for use within the University must be purchased under the University licence, and material for use within teaching hospitals or any other external institution must be purchased under the institution’s own CNSC licence.
+Radioactive materials being transferred between the University and external institutions must adhere to the CNSC and TDG requirements for transfer and transport between licencees.
+Permit Holders must contact the Radiation Protection Service to make appropriate arrangements for such transfers prior to scheduling any transfers or shipments.

 Procedures for Ordering of Radioactive Material